VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 ## Models

 Currently, vmanomaly ships with a set of built-in models:
-> For a detailed description, see [model section](/anomaly-detection/components/models.html)
+> For a detailed overview, see [model section](/anomaly-detection/components/models.html)

 1. [**ZScore**](/anomaly-detection/components/models.html#z-score)